tropy/tropy-plugin-example/README.md

 ## Installation

 Download the `.zip` file from the [latest release](https://github.com/tropy/tropy-plugin-example/releases/latest) on GitHub.
 In Tropy, navigate to *Preferences… > Plugins* and click *Install Plugin* to select the downloaded ZIP file.

 ## Usage

-Describe how to use all the hooks your plugin implements here.
+The example plugin implements the import and export hooks.
+Both hooks just log that they have been called to Tropy's log file, and log the argument they are called with to the DevTools console.

 ## Plugin configuration

 To configure the plugin, click its *Settings* button in *Preferences > Plugins*:

-Describe the configuration options your plugin has here.
+The example plugin has two configuration options, to demonstrate a file selector and a boolean option.
+They have no effect on the plugin functionality, but their values should be logged to the DevTools console when the plugin constructor is called.

 ## Feedback